No pain, only glory as India thrash New Zealand for third T20 World Cup

 Bumrah’s stunning bowling sealed India’s record-breaking win at home after Samson and Abhishek’s batting fireworks.

-India have made history by becoming the first team to win the T20 World Cup at home, defeating New Zealand by x runs in the final at the Narendra Modi Stadium in Ahmedabad.
+India have made history by becoming the first team to win the T20 World Cup at home, defeating New Zealand by 96 runs in the final at the Narendra Modi Stadium in Ahmedabad.

 Suryakumar Yadav’s team buried the ghosts of the past and raced to a record-breaking third T20 World Cup title in front of a sell-out crowd at the world’s largest cricket stadium on Sunday.